openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/matrix/inverse-14.rst

    * Solve linear equation :math:`Ux = y` for x (backward substitution)
    * Set x as the corresponding column of the output inverse matrix :math:`A^{-1}`

-5. If adjoint == true, then it is sufficient to tranpose the resulting matrix.
-6. Return the computed matrix.
+5. Return the computed matrix.
 Convert it back from f32 to its original element type.

 **Attribute**: